justin-napolitano/add-submodule-script/index.md

 title: "add-submodule-script"
 repo: "justin-napolitano/add-submodule-script"
 githubUrl: "https://github.com/justin-napolitano/add-submodule-script"
-generatedAt: "2025-11-23T08:10:52.655020Z"
+generatedAt: "2025-11-23T08:34:12.625328Z"
 source: "github-auto"
 ---

-+++
-title = "Write a Script to add a Submodule to Repo" author = "Justin Napolitano" date = "2024-07-05" categories = ["Tutorials"] tags = ["scripts", "bash", "git"]
-+++

-# Write a Script to add a Submodule to Repo
+# Write a Script to Add a Submodule to Repo

-Hey there!
-Today I want to share a little Bash script I wrote to make adding Git submodules easier and less error-prone.
-If you’ve ever worked with submodules in Git, you know the process can be a bit tedious and repetitive — especially if you’re managing multiple submodules or want to streamline your workflow.

 ## Motivation

-The main motivation behind this script was to automate the manual steps I was doing every time I needed to add a submodule to a project.
-Typically, I would:

-- Create a new branch
-- Add the submodule at a specific location
-- Commit the change
-- Push the branch
-- Open a pull request on GitHub

-Doing this manually is not only time-consuming but also prone to mistakes, like forgetting to switch branches or pushing the wrong commit.
+Managing Git submodules manually can be tedious and error-prone.
+The process involves multiple steps: creating a branch, adding the submodule at a specific location, committing changes, pushing the branch, and finally opening a pull request.
+Automating these steps reduces manual overhead and enforces consistency.

-## What Problem Does This Solve?
+## Problem Statement

-This script takes two arguments: the Git repository link of the submodule and the location within your repo where you want to add it.
-It then:
+Adding a Git submodule to a repository typically requires running several Git commands in sequence.
+This can lead to mistakes such as committing on the wrong branch, forgetting to push, or improperly structuring the submodule path.
+Additionally, creating a pull request is a separate step that often involves navigating the GitHub UI or using the CLI manually.

+## Solution Overview

+This project provides a Bash script that automates the entire workflow of adding a submodule.
+Given a submodule repository URL and a target location within the parent repository, the script:

-1. Extracts the repository name from the link.
+1. Extracts the submodule repository name from the URL.
-2. Creates a new branch named after the submodule repo.
+2. Creates a new Git branch named after the submodule repository.
-3. Adds the submodule at the specified path.
+3. Adds the submodule under the specified location.
-4. Commits the changes.
+4. Commits the changes with a standardized message.
-5. Pushes the branch to GitHub.
+5. Pushes the branch to the remote repository.
-6. Creates a pull request using the GitHub CLI (`gh`).
+6. Creates a pull request targeting the main branch using the GitHub CLI.

-All in one go!
-This means less context switching and fewer manual steps.

-## How It’s Built

-The script is a straightforward Bash script that uses standard Git commands and the GitHub CLI.
-Here are some interesting implementation details:
+## Implementation Details

+The script accepts two positional arguments: the submodule link and the location where the submodule should be added.

+- It validates the presence of both arguments and exits with an error message if either is missing.
-- It uses `basename -s .git` to extract the repo name from the URL.
+- The repository name is extracted using `basename -s .git` on the submodule URL, which strips the `.git` suffix and isolates the repo name.
-- It checks for missing arguments and prints helpful usage instructions.
+- A new branch is checked out with the repo name to isolate changes.
+- The `git submodule add` command adds the submodule at the specified directory path, which is constructed by combining the provided location and the repo name.
+- Changes are staged and committed with a message indicating the submodule added.
+- The branch is pushed to the remote origin.
+- The GitHub CLI command `gh pr create` is used to open a pull request, with the title and body referencing the submodule and location.

+## Practical Considerations

+- The script assumes the user has Git and the GitHub CLI installed and authenticated.
+- It does not currently handle errors from Git or the GitHub CLI commands beyond initial argument validation.
-- It assumes you have `gh` installed and authenticated, which is crucial for automating the pull request creation.
+- The base branch for the pull request is hardcoded as `main`.
-- It dynamically creates a branch named after the submodule repo, keeping your branches organized and descriptive.
+- The commit message and pull request content are standardized but could be parameterized in future iterations.

 ## Usage

-Make sure you have Git and GitHub CLI installed and authenticated.

-Save the script as `add_submodule.sh` and make it executable:
+Make the script executable:

 ```bash
 chmod +x add_submodule.sh
 ```

-Then run it with:
+Run the script:

 ```bash
 ./add_submodule.sh <submodule-link> <location>